Mesothelioma - benign-fibrous

 Other tests that may show benign mesothelioma include:

 The outcome is expected to be good with prompt treatment.
 The condition may return in about 1 out of 10 cases.
-It may reoccur as long as 10 years later.
+It may return up to 10 years later.

-Pleural effusion (fluid escaping into the membranes around the lungs) is a complication.
+Fluid escaping into the membranes around the lungs (pleural effusion) is a complication.

 Call for an appointment with your health care provider if you notice symptoms of mesothelioma.

 Broaddus VC, Robinson BWS.
 Tumors of the pleura.
 In: Mason RJ, Broaddus VC, Martin TR, et al, eds.
-Murray and Nadel’sTextbook of Respiratory Medicine.
+Murray and Nadel'sTextbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 75.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 75.